No, really: Rangers’ Odor starting to turn season around

 “I know it’s a long season,” he said.
 “You have to be the same person and be the best teammate I can be.
 I know we trust each other.
 We don’t care how we’re hitting.
 If I’m not hitting well, I know the guy hitting behind me is going to pick me up.
 That’s how we are.”

-The bottom line as Banister sees it is that Odor has been an asset this season more than some of his numbers would suggest.
+The bottom line as Banister sees it is that Odor has been an asset this season, more than some of his numbers would suggest.

 “I think there are parts of his game that have been extremely productive,” Banister said.
 “I think that he has been a very solid player for us.
 I think that he has been as strong of a producing player as we’ve had.